It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Emergency and non-emergency out-patient services

 • Medical travel subsidy for costs such as accommodation, meals and taxis while receiving outpatient medical services outside of Yukon.
-Subsidy is $75/day starting on Day 2 of outpatient services to a maximum of 90 days.
+Subsidy is $75/day starting on Day 2 of outpatient services to a maximum of 90 days

 • Out-of-country coverage: YHCIP covers limited costs for emergency health services outside-of-territory.
-Residents are advised medevacs and ambulance fees are not covered in the case of a health emergency.
+Residents are advised medevacs and ambulance fees are not covered in the case of a health emergency

 • Supplemental Insurance is strongly recommended